SirPatschiii/DailyPythonRepository/README.md

 - output of results at the end

 04.12.2023
-- informed about Git and how it works with an local IDE
+- informed about Git and how it works with an IDE which is installed local
 - implemented Git into local PyCharm IDE
 - created little hello world program